I'm a provider

 DESCRIPTIONSurface electromyography, a noninvasive procedure that records the summation of muscle electrical activity, has been investigated as a technique to evaluate the physiological functioning of the back.
 In addition, this procedure has been studied as a technique to evaluate abnormal patterns of electrical activity in the paraspinal muscles in patients with back pain symptoms such as spasm, tenderness, limited range of motion, or postural disorders.

+Back pain is an extremely common condition, affecting most individuals at some point in their lives.
 Identifying the pathogenesis of back pain is a challenging task, in part due to the complex anatomy of the back, which includes vertebrae, intervertebral discs, facet joints, spinal nerve roots, and numerous muscles.
 For example, back pain may be related to osteoarthritis, disc disease, subluxation, or muscular pathology, such as muscle strain or spasm.
 In addition, due to referred pain patterns, the location of the pain may be related to pathology in the spine.
 In addition to the diagnostic challenges of back pain is the natural history of acute back pain.
-As reported in the guidelines from the Agency for Healthcare Research and Quality (AHRQ, formerly the Agency for Health Care Policy and Research, AHCPR) ) for the management of acute low back pain, the majority of cases of acute low back pain will resolve without specific therapy.
-A specific workup is not recommended, unless “red flag” warning signs are present or the pain persists for longer than one (1) month.
-Conservative therapy consists of physical therapy and a continuation of normal activities within the limits permitted by the pain.
+Most cases of acute low back pain will resolve with conservative therapy, such as physical therapy, and continuing normal activities within limits permitted by the pain.
+Thus, initial imaging or other diagnostic testing is generally not recommended unless “red flag” warning signs are present or the pain persists for longer than 4 to 6 weeks.
+Red flag findings include significant trauma, history of cancer, unrelenting night pain, fevers or chills, and progressive motor or sensory deficits.

 Aside from the physical exam, diagnostic tests include imaging technologies, such as magnetic resonance imaging (MRI), designed to identify pathology (e.g., bulging discs), or tests such as discography to localize the abnormality by reproducing the pain syndrome.
 However, due to their lack of specificity, all diagnostic tests must be carefully interpreted in the context of the clinical picture.
 For example, 5% of asymptomatic patients will have bulging discs as identified by MRI.
 Therefore, the presence of a bulging disc may only be clinically significant if well correlated with symptoms.
 Assessment of the musculature may focus on range of motion or strength exercises.